lpmi-13/k8s-manifest-dojo/README.md

 - misconfigured volume constraints
 - misconfigured resource requests and/or limits
 - misconfigured database access
+- misconfigured health checks
+- misconfigured network policies

 > Most of these will probably cause issues with the pods starting up, so it should be fairly obvious that something's wrong, but I'm going to try and have a bunch of variations to keep it spicy

 You should be able to visit the grafana dashboard to see if something's up.
-You can see what IP to use to access the dashboard via:
+You can see what local IP to use to access the dashboard via:

 ```sh
 kubectl -n monitoring get svc